Plain English Breakdown

 California Trails Program

-The bill establishes a program called the California Trails Conservancy Program, which aims to improve and expand environmentally friendly trails and greenways in California.
+The bill establishes a new program called the California Trails Conservancy Program, which aims to improve and expand environmentally sound trails and greenways in California.

 What This Bill Does